Associate Department Chair

 The Chicago School of Professional Psychology

 George W. Hay, PhD is a scholar-practitioner of management with global experience in business and academe.
-Currently George is an Associate Professor in the Business Psychology Department at the Chicago Campus of the Chicago School of Professional Psychology.
-He teaches in their PhD program in Organizational Leadership and their master's degree program in I/O Psychology; he also chairs doctoral dissertations in their Organizational Leadership and Business Psychology programs.
+Currently George is the Associate Chair and an Associate Professor in the Business Psychology Department at the Chicago Campus of the Chicago School of Professional Psychology.
+He teaches in their PhD programs in Organizational Leadership and Business Psychology.
 George has taught courses for Benedictine University in organizational theory, research methods, and leadership practices to undergraduate, masters and doctoral students within the Chicago area as well as internationally in Shenyang, China.
 His academic research and publications focus on how scholar-practitioners create new theoretical knowledge and help their organizations to get breakthrough business results.
 Prior to joining The Chicago School of Professional Psychology, George was a Director of Global Consumer and Business Insights at McDonald's Corporation.
 Over his 15 years at McDonald's, he led domestic and international research initiatives involving the business disciplines of strategic planning, marketing and promotion, new products, operations and service, and human resources.
 His work delivered essential consumer insight and foresight which supported McDonald's brand improvement and business growth.
 George is interested in furthering his career as a scholar-practitioner of management through the practices of collaborative management and business research, the publication of scholarly and practitioner articles on organizational change, and the teaching of the next generation of organizational leaders.